The Real Cost of Appointment Cancellations (And How to Stop Losing Revenue)

 Yes — significantly.
 Automated waitlists recover 60–70% of canceled appointment slots that would otherwise stay empty.
 A peer-reviewed study found that automated waitlist management added 2,576 service hours and $3 million in recovered revenue at a single healthcare system.
 The critical factor is speed: automated notifications fill slots in seconds, while manual outreach takes hours.

-Ready to stop losing appointments to cancellations?
+Stop losing appointments to cancellations